1. Home

 However, if rear space is a priority, the Volkswagen Passat and Skoda Superb Estate pip the BMW with cavernous amounts of room.

 But the BMW 3 Series' trump card is the way it drives.
-A firm yet well controlled ride is combined with sharp, engaging handling on every model.
+A firm but well controlled ride is combined with sharp, engaging handling on every model.
 While that might not matter when all your kids are on board, it makes the 3 Series fun when you're heading home from the school run, and there's a fine range of engines to pick from.

 3. Skoda Karoq